 Under Option 1, SDC for Kona crab in the MHI would not be established, and there would continue to be no official SDC in the Hawaii Archipelago FEP for the species.
 Thus, Option 1 would retain the Hawaii Archipelago FEP as it currently exists without establishing Kona crab SDC.
-This option would not comply with Magnuson-Stevens Act requirements under National Standard 1 for the FEP to specify methods used to determine the overfishing and overfished status for each federally-managed stock (50 CFR 600.310(e)(2)).
+This option would not comply with Magnuson-Stevens Act requirements under National Standard 1 for the FEP to specify methods used to determine the overfishing and overfished status for each federally managed stock (50 CFR 600.310(e)(2)).

 The recent stock assessment that analyzed Kona crab in the MHI (Kapur et al. 2019) would remain the BSIA under Option 1 until the next stock assessment is completed for the fishery.
 However, future assessments would have no established SDC to allow for a stock status determination to be made.
-Thus, the Kona crab stock status would remain as "unknown" under the NMFS FSSI regardless of the results of the recent or upcoming stock assessments as it has through the present (NMFS 2022a).
+Thus, the Kona crab stock status would remain as "unknown" under the NMFS FSSI regardless of the results of the recent or upcoming stock assessments as it has through the present (NMFS 2022a), and .

-2.2.2 Option 2: Amend the FEP to establish SDC for Kona crab in the Main Hawaiian Islands consistent with the SDC for other MUS fisheries and the most recent stock assessment
+2.2.2 Option 2: Amend the FEP to establish SDC for Kona crab in the Main Hawaiian Islands based on Restrepo et al. (1998), consistent with the SDC for other Council MUS fisheries and the most recent Kona crab stock assessment

-Under Option 2, the Council would amend the Hawaii Archipelago FEP to establish SDC for the MHI Kona crab stock based on SDC for the NWHI lobster stock complex, which were the SDC applied by the PIFSC Stock Assessment Program (SAP) during the 2019 benchmark stock assessment (Kapur et al. 2019).
-The proposed SDC for MHI Kona crab would be identical to the overfishing threshold specifications using values for MFMT and MSST provided in Table 3.
-No other changes would be made to the management provisions for MHI Kona crab under the Hawaii Archipelago FEP.
+Under Option 2, the Council would amend the Hawaii Archipelago FEP to establish SDC for the MHI Kona crab stock based on SDC developed according to Restrepo et al. (1998), consistent with management provisions of other Council MUS fisheries.
+This SDC for MHI Kona crab would be identical to the SDC specified for NWHI lobsters in the FEP and applied by the PIFSC Stock Assessment Program (SAP) during the 2019 benchmark stock assessment for MHI Kona crab (Kapur et al. 2019), including a more conservative MFMT than the default recommendation made by Restrepo et al. (1998).
+Thus, the proposed SDC for MHI Kona crab would be identical to the overfishing threshold specifications using values for MFMT and MSST provided in Table 3.
+No other changes would be made to the management structure for MHI Kona crab under the Hawaii Archipelago FEP, and this option would not change the results of the most recent stock assessment.